Towards User-Focused Research in Training Data Attribution for Human-Centered Explainable AI: Needfinding: Asking Model Developers What They Really Need

 \subsubsection{Data analysis}

-We analyse the interview data and extract relevant information for answering RQ1.
-The interviews are transcribed automatically using Whisper~\cite{whisper} and cleaned up manually by the authors.
-The transcript is then pseudonymised.
-We translated P10's German transcript to English using DeepL~\footnotemark[2].
-We then analyse the transcripts through an inductive thematic analysis~\cite{braun2012thematic} by two coders, where the codes are directly annotated in the transcript.
-The analysis is iterative: The interview transcript of P1 is first jointly analysed in an initial coding workshop that resulted in an initial set of themes.
-Afterwards, the coders independently code five transcripts, expanding on the themes found in the initial analysis.
-During an intermediate coding workshop, agreements and disagreements between the coder's themes are discussed.
-The workshop resulted in a merged definition of the themes that are used for the remaining transcripts.
-At the intermediate coding workshop, the interrater agreement is 77.3\% measured by the percentage of agreement participants coded to themes.
-The final coding workshop takes place after both coders reviewed the remaining transcripts.
-The final interrater agreement is 80.3\%.
+The interviews were transcribed using Whisper~\cite{whisper} and translated using DeepL\footnote{\url{https://www.deepl.com/translator}} if necessary.
+Then they were manually cleaned up and pseudonymised by the authors.
+The transcripts were analyzed through an inductive thematic analysis~\cite{braun2012thematic} by two coders, where the codes were directly annotated in the transcript.
+The analysis was iterative: One interview transcript from a pilot interview was first jointly analysed in an initial coding workshop that resulted in an initial set of themes.
+Afterwards, the coders independently code three transcripts at a time, expanding on the themes found in the initial analysis.
+During an intermediate coding workshop, agreements and disagreements between the coder's themes were discussed.
+The workshop resulted in a merged definition of the themes that were used for the remaining transcripts.
+At the intermediate coding workshop, the inter-rater agreement measured by Krippendorff's $\alpha$~\cite{krippendorff2011computing} was $\alpha=0.832$ computed with \cite{marzi2024k}.
+The final coding workshop took place after both coders have reviewed the remaining transcripts.
+The final inter-rater agreement was $\alpha=0.846$.